gijit/gi/README.md

-many disparate host languages with different inheritance/prototype/overloading semantics has sculpted it into a power tool that fits the job
+many disparate host languages with different inheritance/prototype/overloading semantics has sculpted it into a power tool that fits the job like a glove.
+It is very good at language implementation.
-(of language implementation
-in general) like a glove.

 status update history